 Once you have that perfect passport photo, you’ll need a photocopy of your proof of identity and U.S. Citizenship documents.
 Most teens choose to use their birth certificate, but if you were born outside of the U.S., you can also use a Green Card.

 Gather these materials and head to your nearest passport acceptance facility, which is usually a local USPS or county clerk office, to submit your passport application in person.

 Do I need my parents’ permission to get a passport?

 Even though you’ll be traveling without your parents, you still need their permission before you can hit the road.
 Parental awareness is required for teen passports.
 This means one parent or guardian must be present when you submit your application.
 The clerk or agent will ask that your parent or guardian sign your Form DS-11.

-The cost of a brand spanking new passport for teens is $110 for the application fee and $35 for the execution fee.
+The cost of a brand spanking new passport for under 16 years old is $80 for the application fee and $35 for the execution fee.
 This makes the grand total $115.
 16 years old and older starts at $110.
 Note – there are additional rush fees and potentially application fees.
 A full chart of pricing can be found here.